 Freelance Marketplaces and Platforms

-If you’ve got a freelance skill to offer (I bet you do!), here are some sites for online work worth checking out.
+If you’ve got a freelance skill to offer (you definitely do), here are some sites for online work worth checking out.

 Fiverr is great because you set your own rates, hours, and work location.
 On the downside, it can take time to build up full-time hours and you may have to start at a lower rate than you’d like.
 It’s important to note that Fiverr takes a portion of your pay because, well, they also have to make money.